 Two experiments were conducted to test hypotheses.
 Study 2, Experiment A tested the predictions that (1) participants making more important decisions will report stronger feelings, (2) participants making more important decisions will report greater certainty in their decisions, and (3) participants making more important decisions will prefer fewer choices in a subsequent decision task when compared to participants who make less important decisions.
-Study 2, Experiment B tested hypotheses that predicted (1) participants making more important decisions will access less useful information than participants making less important decisions, (2) participants with stronger leadership identities will access less useful information than participants with weaker leadership identities, and (3) participants who access more useful information will prefer more choices in a subsequent decision task than participants who access less useful information.
+Study 2, Experiment B tested hypotheses that predicted (1) participants making more important decisions will access less useful information than participants making less important decisions, (2) participants with stronger leadership identities will access less useful information than participants who access more useful information will prefer more choices in a subsequent decision task than participants who access less useful information.